 Checking The Belt

 A mower may only be turned over with the carburetor side facing upwards.
-Turning a mower incorrectly will cause the engine to flood with gas and oil, possibly preventing the mower starting.
+Turning a mower incorrectly will cause the engine to flood with gas and oil, possibly preventing the mower starts.

 Turn over – Mower carburetor side up, need help finding carburetor side?
-I wrote post about turning your mower over correctly and you can read about it here, “Which way to tilt your mower”.
+I wrote a post about turning your mower over correctly and you can read about it here, “Which way to tilt your mower”.